loicreynier/bibliography/bibliography.md

 Viscosity of Liquids and Gases.” _Rev.
 Mod.
 Phys._ 24 (April): 108–16.
 <https://doi.org/10.1103/RevModPhys.24.108>.

-Kazhikhov, Aleksandr Vasil’evich, and Sh Smagulov.
+Kazhikhov, Aleksandr Vasil’evich, and Shaltay S. Smagulov.
 1977.
 “The Correctness of Boundary-Value Problems in a Diffusion Model of an Inhomogeneous Liquid.”
 In _Soviet Physics Doklady_, 22:249.